benkozi/CECE/examples/README.md

 [cece-combo-test-runner](https://github.com/benkozi/cece-combo-test-runner)
 via `pytest src/tests/test_examples.py --run-examples`.

-All input data is fetched from the public geos-chem S3 bucket by the matching script in `scripts/data_download/` (files land in `data/`; fetches are skipped when the target already exists).
+All input data is fetched from public S3 buckets (`geos-chem`, and `noaa-ufs-srw-pds` for the EDGAR-HTAP sector files) by the matching script in `scripts/data_download/` (files land in `data/`; fetches are skipped when the target already exists).

 ## Running an example